 Available System Capacity means, in respect of a relevant time, the amount of System Capacity at that time not contracted to be Handled.
 It is derived by subtracting the Aggregate Annual Contract Tonnage as at the relevant time from System Capacity at that time.
 Where that subtraction results in a negative number, it will be taken to be "nil".
 Where Available System Capacity is to be determined in respect of a future time DBCT Management will estimate it taking all relevant factors into account (including System Capacity expected to arise out of a System Capacity Expansion which has been or can reasonably be expected to be committed to at the time of the estimation).

-Base Terminal means the Terminal excluding any Expansion Components.

-Brookfield Group means the group of companies of which Brookfield Asset Management Inc. is the ultimate holding company.
+Brookfield Group means each company in respect of which Brookfield Asset Management Inc. (or the ultimate holding company of DBCT Management from time to time) or one of its Related Bodies Corporate:

+has a direct or indirect interest;

+is the manager; or

+is the financier.

 Business Day means a day other than a Saturday, a Sunday, or a public holiday in Brisbane.